Your Newborn Baby's Development and Milestones

 • Bathe your baby right after undressing them to avoid them getting cold, and make sure the room is warm.

-• Support your baby’s head and neck as you gently place them in the tub or sink, keeping most of their body above water for safety.
+• Support your baby’s head and neck as you place them in the sink or bath, as well as throughout the time you are bathing them.
+Keep their head and most of their body well above the water level for safety.

 • To clean your baby’s face, use soft, damp cotton wool.
 For the first month, plain water is best without using any cleansers.